SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

   30-39 year olds.
   - The younger ones are are _more_ risk, because fewer of them have been vaccinated!
   - The older ones are at _less_ risk, because more of them have been vaccinated!
-- The vaccine efficacy, comparing like for like by age & vax stratification, ranges from a worst case 81% for 80-89 year olds, to best case 100%.
+- The last column shows the vaccine efficacy, comparing like for like by age & vax stratification, ranges from a worst case 81% for 80-89 year olds, to best case 100%.

 __Conclusion:__ So we see that the hospitalization risk is mostly explained by age, once you properly normalize by the population sizes of vaccinated and unvaccinated.